How to Make the Best Homemade Toffee

 Cook30 minutes to 35 minutes

-Homemade candy is a surefire way to impress your friends this holiday season, and no one has to know how easy it really is.
+Gifting a batch of homemade toffee is the ultimate way to impress your friends this holiday season.
+The best part — no one has to know how easy it really is.
 If you can melt butter and read a thermometer, you can make toffee — I promise.
-Here, I’ll show you the best, easiest way to make buttery toffee from scratch, complete with a layer of rich chocolate and finely chopped nuts to finish.
+In this recipe, you’ll learn how to make buttery toffee from scratch complete with a layer of rich chocolate and finely chopped nuts that’s better than anything you can buy.

-These are not hard-and-fast rules, however, so you’ll find nut-crusted toffees in Britain and encounter toffee in the States that starts with brown sugar.
+These are not hard-and-fast rules, however, so you’ll find nut-crusted toffees in Britain and encounter toffee in the States that start with brown sugar.

 The biggest difference between caramel and toffee is texture.
-Whereas caramel’s texture can range from a thick sauce to chewy candy, toffee is always hard and crunchy.
+The texture of caramel can range from a thick caramel sauce to chewy candy, but toffee is always hard and crunchy.

-Toffee is made by heating butter and sugar together to a higher temperature (usually between 295°F and 300°F), then pouring it into a pan to quickly cool and set up.
+- Toffee: Cook butter and sugar together to the upper limit of the soft crack stage (between 295°F and 300°F), then pour it into a pan to quickly cool into a crunchy candy.

 How Do I Know When My Sugar Syrup Is Ready?